 - Requirements for adult dependent relative visa entry clearance application

 - Documentary Evidence for adult dependent relative visa UK

 1) Purpose of the UK adult dependent relative visa route

-The purpose of the Adult Dependent Relative (ADR) is route is to allow a non-European Economic Area (non-EEA) national adult dependent relative (ADR) of a British Citizen in the UK, a person settled in the UK or a person in the UK with refugee leave or humanitarian protection to settle in the UK.
-However, the applicant needs to demonstrate that because of an illness, age, illness or disability, the applicant requires a level of long-term personal care that can only be provided in the UK by their relative in the UK and without recourse to public funds.
+The purpose of the UK Adult Dependent Relative (ADR) visa route is to allow a non-European Economic Area (non-EEA) national adult dependent relative (ADR) of a British Citizen in the UK, a person settled in the UK or a person in the UK with refugee leave or humanitarian protection to settle in the UK.
+However, the applicant needs to demonstrate that because of an illness, age, illness or disability, the applicant requires a level of long-term personal care.
+And the relative in the UK (i.e. sponsor) can only provide such long-term personal care without recourse to public funds.

 Perhaps, the intentions of the policymakers behind the ADR route is to reduce the burden on the UK taxpayer for the provision of NHS and local authority social care services to ADRs who can reasonably and adequately meet such needs in their home country.